alshell7/mitm-perk-quiz/README.md

 -   Get ready.

--   Open the the Perk Pop Quiz in your phone.
+-   Open the Perk Pop Quiz in your phone.

 -   Select **any** quiz category to play.